-NetCrunch provides two sensors to query data from SQL sensor.
-You might use it to check the authentication process or get data from system tables, or from the database.
+NetCrunch provides two sensors to query data from the SQL sensor.
+You might use it to check the authentication process or get data from system tables or the database.
 NetCrunch supports native client connection to SQL Server.

-NetCrunch automatically detects that the system is running Hyper-V services and adds Hyper-V Server Monitoring Packs which tracks the state of Hyper-V services.
+NetCrunch automatically detects that the system runs Hyper-V services and adds Hyper-V Server Monitoring Packs, which tracks the state of Hyper-V services.

-If you monitor Hyper-V host, NetCrunch recognizes that the machine is running on Hyper-V server and it shows the additional information in the Node Status window and allows you to configure alerts related to virtual machine state and parameters.
+If you monitor Hyper-V host, NetCrunch recognizes that the machine is running on the Hyper-V server.
+It shows the additional information in the Node Status window and configures alerts related to the virtual machine state and parameters.

 You can get information about virtual machines and hosts as grid views for a given group of nodes.